servian/TechChallengeApp/ASSESSMENT.md

 - Must be able to start from a cloned git repo.
 - Must document any pre-requisites clearly.
-- Must be contained within a GitHub project.
+- Must be contained within a GitHub repository.
 - Must deploy via an automated process.

 ### Grading